spring-projects/spring-petclinic/readme.md

 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Splice configuration
-For instructions on how to set up and start your Splice Cluster, see our [readme](https://github.com/splicemachine/spliceengine)
+For instructions on how to set up and start your Splice Cluster, see our Spliceengine [readme](https://github.com/splicemachine/spliceengine)
 ## Running petclinic locally
 ```
 	git clone https://github.com/splicemachine/spring-petclinic.git